+A A

-t is hot today On a sunny day the sky is clear.
-The weather is windy and cool. t is rainy today. s it cloudy today?
+It is hot today

+On a sunny day the sky is clear

+The weather is windy and cool. \

+It is rainy today. -/-

+Is it cloudy today?
 Rewrite the sentences in the previous activity in the future tense.
 Remember to use "will" and the verb.

+26

-Let's write Join these sentences using the conjunctions in brackets. t is hot in Gauteng.
-It is hotter in Limpopo. (but) There is thunder and lightning.
-It hasn't started raining hard yet. (although) We want to know what the weather will be like from day to day.
+Let's write Join these sentences using the conjunctions in brackets.

+It is hot in Gauteng.
+It is hotter in Limpopo. (but) 6

+There is thunder and lightning.
+It hasn't started raining hard yet. (although)

+We want to know what the weather will be like from day to day.
 We can make plans for our daily activities. (so)